oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 control information, in which case they MUST conform to the type described by the control information.

+A primitive value within an untyped collection is interpreted as an `Edm.Boolean`, `Edm.String`, or `Edm.Decimal` value, depending on the JavaScript type.

+Collections directly contained within an untyped collection are themselves untyped.
 -------

 # <a name="NavigationProperty" href="#NavigationProperty">8 Navigation Property</a>